 On December 17, 2010, the Secretary of the Interior announced at the annual conference of the Colorado River Water Users Association the initiation of efforts to work with stakeholders on the development of a Long-Term Experimental and Management Plan for Glen Canyon Dam.
-A Notice of Intent was published in the Federal Register on July 6, 2011 and identified Reclamation and the National Park Service as co-lead agencies in keeping with their respective authorities for dam operations and park management.
-The purpose of the proposed LTEMP is to increase scientific understanding of the ecosystem downstream from Glen Canyon Dam and to improve and protect important downstream resources while maintaining compliance with relevant laws including the Grand Canyon Protection Act, the "Law of the River," and the Endangered Species Act.
+A Notice of Intent was published in the Federal Register on July 6, 2011, that identified Reclamation and the NPS as co-leads in keeping with their respective authorities for dam operations and park management.
+Scoping was completed early in 2012.